youldash/iOS/Day 1/README.md

 * Under the "OS X" section, select "Application", and choose “Command Line Tool”, then Next.
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Photography1.0.1.png" width="100%" /></div>

 * When prompted for options, type "Photography" as the Product Name.

-You may consider leaving the Company Identifier field as is by default, or use a reverse DNS (Domain Name System).
-For instance, if you take a look at the College of Computer and Information Systems' domain name "http://cis.uqu.edu.sa", then its reverse DNS string should look like "sa.edu.uqu.cis".
+* You may consider leaving the Organization Identifier field as is by default (which is allowed in previous major releases of Xcode), or use a reverse DNS (Domain Name System).
+For instance, if you take a look at the College of Computer and Information Systems' domain name "http://cis.uqu.edu.sa", then its reverse DNS string should look like `sa.edu.uqu.cis`.
 The Bundle Identifier will be set automatically, which is used for identifying your app in the App Store.
+Your Bundle Identifier should look like `sa.edu.uqu.cis.Photography`.

-* Choose "Foundation" from the Type pop-up menu.
-By doing so, you allow your code to be linked to the Foundation Framework that holds all the necessary handlers for defining simple data types like `NSObject` and others.
+* Choose "Objective-C" from the Language pop-up menu.
+By doing so, you allow your code to be linked to the Foundation Framework that holds all the necessary handlers for defining simple data types like `NSObject` and others, using this language.

+> **Note:** Choosing "Swift" will be entirely up to you, as this workshop is specifically aimed at teaching Objective-C as grounds for developing the final product in **[Day 5](https://github.com/youldash/iOS/blob/master/Day%205/)**.
+Objective-C has a lot to offer, and the differences between it and Swift will be briefly elaborated in **[Day 5](https://github.com/youldash/iOS/blob/master/Day%205/)**.

 * Leave the Use Automatic Reference Counting checkbox checked (as it exists in earlier releases of Xcode).
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Photography1.0.2.png" width="100%" /></div>